This article includes links which we may receive compensation for if you click, at no cost to you.

 Is CIT Bank Federally Insured?

-For those wondering whether CIT bank is FDIC insured, the answer is yes.
-The bank is an FDIC member, meaning that all deposit accounts held at CIT Bank are insured up to $250,000 per depositor.
+CIT Bank is an FDIC member, meaning that all deposit accounts held at CIT Bank are insured up to $250,000 per depositor.

 The Federal Deposit Insurance Corporation (also known as FDIC) is an independent institution of the U.S. government – and it protects you against losing your money if your bank is FDIC insured.

-So, what does the FDIC insurance over?
+So, what does the FDIC insurance cover?
 It covers deposits received at CIT Bank, such as savings and time deposits (like CDs).

 The insurance covers the balance of each depositor’s account up to the insurance limit (which is $250,000 per depositor for each ownership category) – and that includes the principal as well as any accrued interest.